-This recipe uses baking powder, not yeast, for leavening, and is best eaten fresh, within 24 hours, and later, as the toast I loved when I was small.
+Because the loaf uses baking powder, not yeast, for leavening, it is best eaten fresh, within 24 hours.
+But later it is superb toast.
 It is still excellent with Marmite.

-In a nod to our South African campsite baking adventures, I added beer, and of course you can substitute your favourite cheese.
+In a nod to our South African campsite baking adventures, I added beer, and of course you can substitute your favorite cheese.

 Cheese Bread with Field Garlic